floating-gates/.github/profile/README.md

 👩‍💻 Useful resources

-In this repo you can find our guide and cheatbook about Computational Fluid Dynamics, Machine Learning and cloud computing.
-So we are all in thesame page.
+In this repo you can find our guide and cheat-book about Computational Fluid Dynamics and cloud computing.

 <!--